 The first century church celebrated this observance on the first day of the week.
 And we know from respected historians that in early centuries, the Lord's Supper was an every-Sunday commemoration.

-During this memorial, plates containing pieces of unleavened bread will be passed throughout the congregation.
+During this memorial, trays of individual cups containing a small piece of unleavened bread will be passed throughout the congregation.
 The bread symbolizes the body of Jesus.
-Each participant will break off a piece of the bread and eat it.
+Each participant will eat the contents of one cup of bread.

-Next, trays filled with small cups will be distributed.
-The cups will contain grape juice, symbolizing the blood of Jesus.
+Next, trays filled with small cups of grape juice will be distributed.
+The grape juice symbolizes the blood of Jesus.
 Each participant will drink the contents of one cup.

 If you choose not to participate, don't be embarrassed.
-Feel free to just pass the plate or tray to the person next to you.
+Feel free to just pass the tray to the person next to you.